List of Kaiketsu Zorori episodes: Season 1

 In July 2019, it was announced that a new television anime series of Kaiketsu Zorori would be released in early 2020.
 The anime is the first television anime adaptation of the book series in 13 years since the second anime ended in 2007.
 In February 2020, it was announced to debut on April 5 on NHK E.

 The series, titled Motto!
-Majime ni Fumajime Kaiketsu Zorori, is a joint collaboration between Ajia-do and Bandai Namco Pictures.
+Majime ni Fumajime Kaiketsu Zorori, is a joint collaboration between Bandai Namco Pictures and Ajiado.
 Takahide Ogata served as director, Atsuhiro Tomioka handled the series' composition, Hideyuki Funakoshi served as character designer, and Kōhei Tanaka composed the music.
 Kōichi Yamadera performs the opening theme song "Motto!
 Motto!
 Kaiketsu Zorori" as Zorori, and ONEPIXCEL performs the ending theme "Shalalala."

 Yamadera, Rikako Aikawa, and Motoko Kumai reprised their respective roles.
 This series marks the debut of Zorori's rival, Beat (voiced by Yūki Kaji).

 From May 10 to June 28 of 2020, the show was on hiatus due to the COVID-19 pandemic.
 New episodes resumed on July 5, 2020, starting with its seventh episode, and ended on November 8, 2020.